Video Visits & Virtual Shared Medical Appointments

 The number of steps to complete may vary based on the type of appointment and when you were last seen.
 We recommend completing PreCheck-In at least one day before your visit to make sure you are prepared for your appointment.

-PreCheck-In is a required step for MyChart video visits.
+PreCheck-In is a required step for scheduled video visits.
 It is optional for in-person appointments and surgical visits.
 If you don’t complete PreCheck-In, you will need to check in at a registration desk or kiosk on your day of service.

 How do I pay my copay?

 The ability to pay your insurance copay is an optional step during PreCheck-In.
 You can use a credit card that you’ve previously saved to your eWallet in MyChart, or add a new method of payment.

 Completing this step will pre-authorize your card for payment, and the card will not be charged until your appointment is complete.